qua-platform/qualibrate/docs/calibration_nodes.md

     # Modify the resonance frequency of a qubit
     machine.qubits["q0"].f_01 = 5.1e9
 ```
 This will simply update the values if the script is executed normally.
-However, if the node is executed through the web app, any changes will be presented as a proposed state update to the user, allowing them to interactively accept or decline the changes based on the measurement outcomes.
+However, if the node is executed through the [QUAlibrate Web App](web_app.md), any changes will be presented as a proposed state update to the user, allowing them to interactively accept or decline the changes based on the measurement outcomes.

 Note that this action should be performed before calling `node.save()`.